nova-apps/dcl-novaworks-snake/README.md

 Based on the famous Snake game.
 Created for the [Decentraland Game Jam 2022](https://decentraland.org/blog/announcements/the-2022-decentraland-game-jam-is-here/)

+## Scene Usage

+On stage you will see a play area surrounded by walls and a wooden platform from where you can see the entire section.

+Inside that area you can control a hungry snake.
+Mantain pressed shift to move it with WASD or use the arrows in the UI.

+The goal is to eat the apples that appear on the stage.
+But be careful!
+Each apple increases the size of your snake.

+If you hit your head against your tail, against a wall or against a tree, the game will restart.

+## DCL Edit

+We were happy to use DCL Edit to create the graphic part of the scene.
+You can try it [here](https://dcl-edit.com/).

 ## Try it out

 **Install the CLI**